-- Term 6: Celebration & Achievement - Consequently, throughout each half-term as the topic resonates in the history of the Black Child in the UK, it is referenced to in each lesson so that students can take a positive approach to their history and culture and make a decided difference to achieve and succeed. - At the end of the Autumn Term as Black History Month is concluded the whole school participates in a major school Production in a local theatre entitled 'Motherland' that tells the story of the salve trade seen through the eyes of children.
+Term 6: Celebration & Achievement

+- Consequently, throughout each half-term as the topic resonates in the history of the Black Child in the UK, it is referenced to in each lesson so that students can take a positive approach to their history and culture and make a decided difference to achieve and succeed. - At the end of the Autumn Term as Black History Month is concluded the whole school participates in a major school Production in a local theatre entitled 'Motherland' that tells the story of the salve trade seen through the eyes of children.
 All pupils participate and this is a dramatic, musical, mime, dance and singing Production for the local community to join in and celebrate our children's history. - Each lesson has a Lesson Objective that must reflect the pupil's experience, life, or future goals.
-It has to be relevant and meaningful. - Each Lesson has a Spiritual Aim -that looks at the social, moral and spiritual needs of the students so that they can apply the subject to real life issues that makes sense to the students, that they can relate to. - Each lesson is directly linked to a British Value which the school has broken down into Monthly aims - eg. September - I respect myself; October- I respect the rules of school and of the law etc. - Outdoor Education at least once per week is a must at Eden Forest Education is an integral aspect of our school week especially in Early Years and Primary School. - The School Curriculum pays due regard to the following policies o - Sex and relationship education - o Spiritual, moral, social and cultural development - British values - Careers guidance (secondary schools only) - Short, medium and long-term planning expectations; Staff work in their departments to create long-term and medium-term plans as a team gaining advice, direction and suggestions from one another. - What resources are available to support curriculum delivery We have registered with Twinkl, Dr Frost, Seneca Learning and a number of other resource agencies to give students a wide breadth of knowledge and understanding.
+It has to be relevant and meaningful. - Each Lesson has a Spiritual Aim -that looks at the social, moral and spiritual needs of the students so that they can apply the subject to real life issues that makes sense to the students, that they can relate to. - Each lesson is directly linked to a British Value which the school has broken down into Monthly aims - eg. September - I respect myself; October- I respect the rules of school and of the law etc. - Each lesson has a BF Black Foci, this is directly linked to a fact shared that is linked in context to a black historical fact which the school has broken down into Black Foci eg. BF Black Lives Matters is a statement, however is recent years an organisation has adopted the slogan.
+During Covid-19 the slogan was used in many protests globally. - Outdoor Education at least once per week is a must at Eden Forest School Education is an integral aspect of our school week especially in Early Years and Primary School. - The School Curriculum pays due regard to the following policies o \circ Sex and relationship education SRE

+- \circ Spiritual, moral, social and cultural development \circ British values - Careers guidance (secondary schools only)

+- Short, medium and long-term planning expectations; Staff work in their departments to create long-term and medium-term plans as a team gaining advice, direction and suggestions from one another. - What resources are available to support curriculum delivery We have registered with Twinkl, Dr Frost, Seneca Learning and a number of other resource agencies to give students a wide breadth of knowledge and understanding.